CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 The General Data Protection Regulation (GDPR) and Finnish national laws regulate sensitive personal data processing.

-A data controller is an individual or organisation that determines the purposes and means of the processing of personal data and it is usualy the academic organization.
-A data processor is an individual or organisation that processes personal data on behalf of a controller, for example an IT service provider with access to the personal data collected by the controller.
-In this case, CSC is the data processor.
+According the the GDPR, a data controller is an individual or organisation that determines the purposes and means of the processing of personal data and it is usualy the academic organization.
+A data processor is an individual or organisation that processes personal data on the controller's behalf, for example an IT service provider, in this case CSC.
+The terms of data processing such as duration, scope and purpose, and relationship between the data controller and CSC are defined in a legalling biding documenta called Data Protection Agrement (DPA).

-According to the GDPR, a data controller is the entity (person, organization, etc.) that determines the why and the how for processing personal data, and usually this cossisponds to an academic organization.
-During CSC account and project creation, users are guided to view and accept CSC's Data Processing Agreement.
-As the data controller employs the project manager, they act as the data controller's representative.
-The Data Processing Agreement becomes valid between the academic organization (data controller) and CSC (data processor).

-A data processor, on the other hand, is the entity that actually performs the data processing on the controller's behalf.
+!!!
+Note
     Sensitive data is only accessible with appropriate authorization, rights, or permission.
 With SD services, access is always managed by the data controller via specific service components in compliance with the GDPR and national regulations.

+In the following paragprah we summarise the main aspect and processes that needs to be comsidered when accessing SD service.

-###  Access to consented data for research use, ecological data, and confidential data
+###  Complaince when processing research data, ecological data, and confidential data

 SD Connect and SD Desktop usage is based on CSC projects.
 Access to the services is managed directly by the CSC project manager (e.g. research project's principal investigator, group leader, or postdoc) using the MyCSC portal.
 The CSC project manager can add members who have equal access rights to the same project.
 They can all upload encrypted data to SD Connect and analyse it using the SD Desktop services.
 However, only the project manager can export non-sensitive results from the secure computing environment.
 During CSC account and project creation, users are guided to view and accept CSC's Data Processing Agreement.
-As the data controller employs the project manager, they act as the data controller's representative.
-The Data Processing Agreement becomes valid between the academic organization (data controller) and CSC (data processor).
+As the data controller employs the project manager, they act as the data controller's representative and the Data Processing Agreement becomes valid between the academic organization (data controller) and CSC (data processor).

-### Access to health and social data under the Act on Secondary Use
+### Compliance when processing health and social data under the Act on Secondary Use

 The Finnish Act on Secondary Use of health and social data regulates register data processing.
 Therefore, register data can only be provided by the Findata Authority and accessed via the SD Desktop service.
 CSC's helpdesk manages users' access to and results export from the SD Desktop service based on the data permit.